jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 `rvm list` and `rvm --default use 2.2.3`

-### Install the Jekyll gem
+### Install Jekyll and Bundler gems

+Bundler is a tool that will allow to manage your Ruby dependencies and to specify which versions of them you want to use for your project.
+It is now the recommended way to install Jekyll.

-To install Jekyll, you just have to run the following command:
+To install Bundler and Jekyll, you just have to run the following command:

-`gem install jekyll`
+`gem install bundler jekyll`

+If you just want to install Jekyll, just type in `gem install jekyll`.

 ### Update Jekyll

-`gem update jekyll` will allow you to update your verison of Jekyll when a new one is available.
+If you don't install bundler, `gem update jekyll` will allow you to update your verison of Jekyll when a new one is available.

+If you have bundler installed, simply bump up the version of Jekyll in your Gemfile and then run `bundle update`

 ## Usage